 - Prompt your team with the question “How can your work directly impact (insert thing that needs to get done).”
 It gives each team member the opportunity to provide valuable insight on what they can do to impact the few high-level things you’re trying to accomplish.

 While having a concise agenda and clearly articulated priorities for strategy sessions are the most powerful things you can do to keep your team thinking at the right level, using these three tips can help you pivot and avoid a common pitfall of strategy sessions.
-You’ve brought the experts you need to the table, but it’s important to make sure you’ve leveraged their expertise and thinking as you build your organizational plan for 2017.
+You’ve brought the experts you need to the table, but it’s important to make sure you’ve leveraged their expertise and thinking as you build your organizational plan for the year.